 Drafts of these agreements were filed for the Commission to evaluate the principal rights and responsibilities of the parties thereto.
-The final versions of these agreements, however, will be subject to change based on the input from rating agencies, investors and other parties involved in the structuring and marketing of the Storm Recovery Bonds.
+The final versions of these agreements, however, will be subject to change based on the input from rating agencies, investors, attendees of the Bond Team meetings and other parties involved in the structuring and marketing of the Storm Recovery Bonds.

 DEC has also submitted a form of Indenture between the SPE and an indenture trustee, which sets forth proposed security and terms for the Storm Recovery Bonds.
-DEC requested that we approve the substance of the Indenture, subject to such changes based on the input from rating agencies, investors and other parties involved in the structuring and marketing of the Storm Recovery Bonds.
+DEC requested that we approve the substance of the Indenture, subject to such changes based on the input from rating agencies, investors, attendees of the Bond Team meetings and other parties involved in the structuring and marketing of the Storm Recovery Bonds.